StephanWagner/svgMap/README.md

 ## Usage

-Include or require `svgMap.min.js` and you are ready to go
+Include or require `svgMap.min.js` and you are ready to go:

 ```html
 <div id="svgMap"></div>